ShahadAlkamli/FNRO-Algorithm/README.md

 ## 📌 Overview

-This repository contains the official implementation of **F-NRO**, a hybrid gene-selection algorithm designed for high-dimensional microarray cancer datasets.
+This repository presents the methodology, datasets, and experimental results of **F-NRO**, a hybrid gene-selection algorithm designed for high-dimensional microarray cancer datasets.

 F-NRO integrates:

 - **F-Score filtering** for initial dimensionality reduction